Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/2-comprehensions-map-lambdas.md

 list_var = [expression(x) for x in iterable]
 ```

-*list_var* is the name of the list to create.
+- *list_var* is the name of the list to create
-*expression(x)* is the operation to perform on the variable for each element.
+- *expression(x)* is the operation to perform on the variable for each element
-*for x in iterable* is the element name and the iterable object name.
+- *for x in iterable* is the element name and the iterable object name

-It might be easier to understand if we see the equivalent code as a loop:
+It might be easier to understand if you see the equivalent code as a loop:
 ```python
 for x in iterable:
     list_var.append(expression(x))